Cost of Living in Alaska

 With that in mind, it’s worth noting that Alaska is considered to be one of the least affordable places to live in the United States.
 According to U.S. News & World Report’s Affordability Rankings , Alaska is the fourth least affordable state to live in.

 That report measures the average cost of living in a given state against the average amount of money most households have.
-The low ranking isn’t much of a surprise, as the 2021 MERIC data ranked Alaska as the state with the seventh highest cost of living.
+The low ranking isn’t much of a surprise, as the 2021 MERIC data ranked Alaska as the state with the sixth highest cost of living.

 What City Has the Lowest Cost of Living in Alaska?